-These are two separate cases involving two Washington Army National Guard Soldiers, USERRA, and the Washington Law Against Discrimination.
+These cases involve Washington Army and Air National Guard servicemembers, USERRA, and the Washington Law Against Discrimination.
 The first case, Chris Cooper v.
-Prince Telecom, involves a Washington Army National Guard enlisted Soldier who asked his employer whether he could apply for a promotion but was told, via text message, that “with all […]
+Prince Telecom, involves a Washington Army National Guard enlisted Soldier who asked his employer whether he could apply for a promotion but was told, via text message, that “with all your guard stuff and […]

 These are two separate cases brought by two former City of Yakima employees.
 Ryan Anderson’s case is a Family Medical Leave Act retaliation and Washington Law Against Discrimination disability failure to accommodate lawsuit.
 A copy of Mr. Anderson’s amended complaint is available here.
 The City of Yakima settled Mr. Anderson’s lawsuit for $225,000.00 in August […]